ADMINISTRATIVE DRIVING PROHIBITION (ADP)

 Approximate total cost of your first ADP:

-IMPORTANT NOTE: Your licence can be prohibited for up to three years if you are also charged and convicted of a DUI.
+IMPORTANT NOTE: Your licence will be prohibited for a total of three years if you are convicted of a DUI.

 If you do not file for an ADP review within the statutory 7 day filing period, there is nothing that anyone can do to help you.
 Click here to file for your ADP review online.